 9. Frequently communicate what your organization stands for

-a quote from h&h
+a quote from h&h on employee engagement

 10. Support your employees’ growth and development

-💡 Also, learn about what are employee engagement apps and how can they help you drive employee engagement in the workplace.
+💡 Also, learn about what are employee engagement apps and how they can help you drive employee engagement in the workplace.

 The Benefits of Driving More Employee Engagement in the Workplace